 - A utility bill from your power, gas, water, land-line phone, SKY or internet service provider company

-- A document from a NZ insurance company that contains a unique policy or reference number (This does not include quotes)
+- A document from a New Zealand insurance company that contains a unique policy or reference number (this does not include quotes)

 - A document issued by a New Zealand Government agency